harleenkaur2003/Book-My-Show/README.md

 # Cinema Book
 A Real-Time Movie Ticket Booking System

+> Upcoming Enhancements: Dockerize the backend and frontend services for containerized deployment

 ## Overview
 Cinema Book is a movie ticket booking system which  provides a seamless interface for browsing movies, selecting schedules, and reserving seats.